Termination of Linear Loops over the Integers: Analysis of Critical Points

-By Theorem~\ref{thm:flatness} we have that $\theta(C_0)$ contains a point of $\theta(\Lambda)$ in its relative interior and hence $C_0$ contains a point of $\Lambda$ (necessarily an integer point) in its relative interior.
-We conclude that $C$ also contains an integer point in its relative interior. \end{proof}
+Since \(\theta(C_0)\) is a full-dimensional convex subset of \(\mathbb{R}^{d_0}\), by \autoref{thm:flatness} we have that \(\theta(C_0)\) contains a point of \(\theta(\Lambda)\) in its relative interior and hence \(C_0\) contains a point of \(\Lambda\) (necessarily an integer point) in its relative interior.
+We conclude that \(C\) also contains an integer point in its relative interior. \end{proof}

-We summarise Sections~\ref{sec:spectral} and~\ref{sec:critical} with a theorem characterising when a loop with a single guard is terminating.
+We summarise sections~\ref{sec:spectral} and~\ref{sec:critical} with a theorem characterising when a loop with a single guard is terminating.